ReadAlongs/Studio-Web/README.md

 now).
-Note that the production build expects to talk to the ReadAlongs API at [https://readalong-studio.herokuapp.com/api/v1](https://readalong-studio.herokuapp.com/api/v1/docs), so if you have deployed it elsewhere, you must:
+Note that the production build expects to talk to the ReadAlongs API at [https://readalong-studio.herokuapp.com/api/v1](https://readalong-studio.herokuapp.com/api/v1/docs), so if you have deployed the API elsewhere, you must:

 - make sure you set the `ORIGIN` environment variable when deploying the ReadAlongs API to the base URL of your `studio-web` instance